 Offering self-help options is a good strategy for companies to retain and satisfy clients.
 To enhance user experience, consider automating your self-help tools.

-For instance, you can automate a knowledge base and use it as a self-service tool in your help desk.
+For instance, you can automate a knowledge base and use it as a self-service tool in your service desk.
 An interactive knowledge base serves as a central source of information for both agents and clients.

 Some ideas to improve your knowledge base automation are: